jasoncwarner/ama/README.md

 Anything really.
 Leadership, scaling systems, scaling engineering or product organizations, building product, developers, the future of software, leadership, parenting...whatever....let's see where this goes.

+## How does it work?

+Super simple: Open an issue with a question and I'll respond.
+Doesn't have to be super long or anything.
+Feel free to be specific or broad.

 ## What else?